loadingthedev/loadingthedev/README.md

 - 🌱 I’m currently learning **Nextjs**

-- 👨‍💻 All of my projects are available at [loadingthe.life](loadingthe.life)
+- 👨‍💻 All of my projects are available at [https://loadingthe.life](https://loadingthe.life)

 - 💬 Ask me about **react,nextjs,node,google drive**